VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/overview.md

 # Overview

-The Virto Commerce Quote Module is a quote management system.
+The Quote module is a quote management system.
 It allows shop owners to easily manage customer quotes and send out accurate quotes without having to create them manually.

 The module offers the following key features: